Exit 408 is Coming to Sevier County TN

 Buc-ee’s has a wide selection of snacks, like the popular pickled quail eggs (photo by Alaina O’Neal/TheSmokies.com)

-What exit is Pigeon Forge off I-40?
+What exit leads to Pigeon Forge off I-40?

-Exit 407, serving Kodak, Sevierville and Pigeon Forge, is one of the busier exits in the country.
+Exit 407, serving Kodak, Sevierville and Pigeon Forge, is one of the busiest exits in the country.
 It handles roughly 75,000-80,000 people per day.
+With everything that is being built at Exit 407, that traffic is going to increase, by a lot.

 What else is being built at Exit 407 in Sevierville TN?

 Buc-ee’s is only part of a 200-acre development on land owned by The Eastern Band of Cherokee Indians called the 407 Gateway to Adventure.
+The EBCI is also partnering with multiple developers on the site.
+This will include the first U.S. facility from the European theme park company Puy du Fou.

 Show in the theme park Le Puy du Fou in France